 Customer experience is tarnished when the brand promise is not delivered.

 The brand promise sets expectations in the mind of the customers, expectations that the employees must be ready and trained to deliver.
-Your employees are your brand ambassadors and they need to live, breath and eat your brand promise.
+Your employees are your brand ambassadors and they need to live, breathe and eat your brand promise.

-According to a 2011 report by RightNow Technologies, 73% customers feel they are brand-loyal because they are entranced by friendly employees or customer service representatives.
+According to a 2011 report by RightNow Technologies, 73% of customers feel they are brand-loyal because they are entranced by friendly employees or customer service representatives.